Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 \begin{lemm} Let~$M\xmapsto\eta M_1$ be a generalized type~II split move associated with a splitting route~$\omega$, and let~$M\xmapsto\zeta M_2$ be a type~I move of one of the following kinds: elimination, extension, split, merge, elementary bypass addition, or elementary bypass removal.
 Denote by~$C$ the set of all boundary circuits of~$M$ preserved by both moves.

-Then there exists a generalized type~II split move~$M\xmapsto{\eta'}M_1'$ associated with a type~II splitting route~$\omega'$ such that the following holds: \begin{enumerate} \item the splitting route $\omega'$ is similar to~$\omega$; \item the move~$M\xmapsto{\eta'}M_1'$ preserves all boundary circuits in~$C$. \item the move~$M\xmapsto\zeta M_2$ is friendly to~$M\xmapsto{\eta'}M_1'$; \item if~$M_2\xmapsto{{\eta'}^\zeta}M_{21}$ is a move resembling~$M\xmapsto{\eta'}M_1'$, then the transformation~$M_{21}\xmapsto{\eta'\circ\zeta^{-1}\circ\bigl({\eta'}^\zeta\bigr)^{-1}}M_1'$ admits a $C$-neat decomposition into type~I elementary moves. \end{enumerate} \end{lemm}
+Then there exists a generalized type~II split move~$M\xmapsto{\eta'}M_1'$ associated with a type~II splitting route~$\omega'$ such that the following holds: \begin{enumerate} \item the splitting route $\omega'$ is similar to~$\omega$; \item the move~$M\xmapsto{\eta'}M_1'$ preserves all boundary circuits in~$C$. \item the move~$M\xmapsto\zeta M_2$ is friendly to~$M\xmapsto{\eta'}M_1'$; \item if~$M_2\xmapsto{{\eta'}^\zeta}M_{21}$ is a move resembling~$M\xmapsto{\eta'}M_1'$, then the transformation~$M_{21}\xmapsto{\eta'\circ\zeta^{-1}\circ({\eta'}^\zeta)^{-1}}M_1'$ admits a $C$-neat decomposition into type~I elementary moves. \end{enumerate} \end{lemm}

 \begin{proof} Let~$\omega''$ be a reduced type~II splitting route obtained from~$\omega$ by pulling tight and tail shrinking operations, which exists by Proposition~\ref{reducing-splitting-route-prop}, and let~$M\xmapsto{\eta''}M_1''$ be a generalized type~II split move associated with~$\omega''$.
-By Lemma~\ref{relaxation-lem} the move~$M\xmapsto{\eta''}M_1''$ can be chosen so as to preserve all the boundary circuits in~$C$.
-We assume such a choice for the move~$M\xmapsto{\eta''}M_1''$ below.
+By Lemma~\ref{relaxation-lem} the move~$M\xmapsto{\eta''}M_1''$ can be chosen to preserve all the boundary circuits in~$C$.
+We assume that such a choice has been made.